olibartfast/gpu_playground/Readme.md

-# GPU Testing with Python, C++, and Mojo
+# GPU Testing

-This repository contains examples and utilities for GPU programming using Python, C++, and Mojo.
+This repository contains examples and utilities for GPU programming experimenting mainly with Python, C++ and other gpu computin libraries.
 The examples are inspired by resources from the GPU Mode Group.

 ## Prerequisites